ptdewey/yankbank-nvim/README.md

 Note: The database can be cleared with the `:YankBankClearDB` command or by deleting the db file (found in the plugin install directory by default).

 If you run into any SQL related issues, please file an issue on GitHub.
 (As a temporary fix, you can also try clearing the database)

+If you run into permissions issues when creating the db file (i.e. when installing using Nix), use the `db_path` option to change the default file path. (`vim.fn.stdpath("data")` should work)

 ## Usage